|Title:||Head Men's Basketball Coach|

 Schmidt was instrumental in the development of 2012 A-10 Player of the Year and AP Honorable Mention All-American Andrew Nicholson, who ended his career ranked second in school history in scoring (2,103 points) and fourth in rebounds (887).
 Nicholson was selected by the Orlando Magic in the First Round (No. 19 overall) of the 2012 NBA Draft.

 Schmidt took over the St. Bonaventure program on April 10, 2007, becoming the 19th head coach in school history.
-In just six short years, Schmidt and the Bonnies have re-energized the Bona faithful and basketball-passionate Western New York community.

 During the 2010-11 campaign, Schmidt oversaw a Bonnies squad that posted the school's first winning season (16-15) and postseason berth (CBI) since 2001-02.
 The Bonnies - picked for second to last in the preseason poll - exceeded expectations and finished tied for seventh in the league standings and earned a home A-10 Championship game for the second straight season.